universal-ctags/citre/README.md

 ### Setup your project

-When enabling citre-mode, it automatically detects the root of your project by the VCS it uses, or denoter files like "makefile" in its root.
+When enabling citre-mode, it automatically detects the root of your project by the VCS it uses, or denoter files like ".citre" or "makefile" in its root.
 Use `citre-show-project-root` to know if Citre did it right.
-If not, set `citre-project-root` in your `.dir-locals.el` manually.
+If not, put a file with one of the names in `citre-project-denoter-files` in your project root, or set `citre-project-root` in your `.dir-locals.el` manually.

 If you have a `tags` file in the project root, Citre will use it.
 Set `citre-tags-file` to use a different tags file name.
 Notice that certain fields